Oct 12, 2021

 Setting up an SSL certificate will have an effect on your website’s search engine performance, but that’s not why you should use one.
 Instead, set up an SSL certificate to engender trust amongst your visitors and take the SEO boost as a bonus.

-How SSL/TLS Relates to HTTPS?
+How Does SSL/TLS Relate to HTTPS?

 When you set up an SSL certificate, you configure it to transmit data using HTTPS.
 The two technologies go hand in hand and you can’t use one without the other.